-See Publication 463 for a detailed discussion of individuals subject to the Department of Transportation's "hours of service" limits.
+See Pub.
+463 for a detailed discussion of individuals subject to the Department of Transportation's "hours of service" limits.

 De minimis (minimal) fringe benefit.
-The 50% limit does not apply to an expense for food or beverage that is excluded from the gross income of an employee because it is a de minimis fringe benefit.
-See Publication 15-B for additional information on de minimis fringe benefits.
+The 50% limit doesn't apply to an expense for food or beverage that is excluded from the gross income of an employee because it is a de minimis fringe benefit.
+See Pub.15-B for additional information on de minimis fringe benefits.